Resource-dependent branching process: History and objectives of RDBPs

 RDBPs may be seen (in a wider sense) as so-called controlled branching processes.
 They were introduced by F. Thomas Bruss (1983)) with the objective to model different society structures and to compare the advantages and disadvantages of different forms of human societies.
 In these processes individuals have a means of interaction with the society which determines the rules how the current available resources should be distributed among them.
 This interaction (as e.g. in form of emigration) changes the effective rate of reproduction of the individuals remaining in the society.
-In that respect RDBPs have some parts in common with so-called population-size dependent BPs (see Klebaner (1984) and Klebaner & Jagers (2000)) in which the law of individual independent reproduction (see Galton-Watson process) is a function of the current population size.
+In that respect RDBPs have some parts in common with so-called population-size dependent BPs in which the law of individual independent reproduction (see Galton-Watson process) is a function of the current population size.

 Tractable RDBPs

 Realistic models for human societies ask for a bisexual mode of reproduction whereas in the definition of an RDBP one simply speaks of a law of reproduction.
 However the notion of an average reproduction rate per individual (Bruss 1984) for bisexual processes shows that for all relevant questions for the long-term behavior of human societies it is justified for simplicity to assume asexual reproduction.
 This is why certain limiting results of Klebaner (1984) and Jagers & Klebaner (2000) bear over to RDBPs.
 Models for the development of a human society in time must allow for interdependence between the different components.
 Such models are in general very complicated and risk to become intractable.
 This led to the idea not to try to model the development of a society with a (single) realistic RDBP but rather by a sequence of control actions defining a sequence of relevant short-horizon RDBPs.

 Two special policies stand out as guidelines for the development of any society.
 The two policies are the so-called weakest-first policy (wf-policy) and the so-called strongest-first policy (sf-policy).